eejyin/curent.github.io/_showcase/ltb-in-april-2021.md

 ---
 layout: single
-subheadline: "Large-Scale Testbed in April 2021"
 title: "A Virtual Power Grid for Closed-loop Controls in Research and Testing"
-excerpt: A seminar by Dr. Fangxing (Fran) Li at the Stanford Smart Grid Seminar, where he shared insights about CURENT LTB.
+excerpt: "Presentation at the 2021 Stanford Smart Grid Seminar."
 tags:
   - seminar
   - presentation